Short-Term International Visit Requests: Information for Prospective Visitors

 While UC San Diego desires to be able to host all international delegations that have an interest in our campus, due to the high volume of requests and many other competing priorities, we can only accept a limited number of visit requests.
 Prime consideration will be given to requests from parties that meet at least one of the following campus priorities:

-- Universities or institutions with which UC San Diego has developed significant ties, as indicated, for example, by a prior, current or in-process MOU, collaboration agreement or grant award for joint research endeavors;
+- Universities or institutions with which UC San Diego has developed fruitful engagementsuch as an award for joint research or co-authorship on scholarly publications

 - Peer universities or institutions with which UC San Diego shares significant academic and research strengths, and are therefore appropriate for consideration to develop strategic partnerships.
 To learn more about our academic and research strengths, visit the UC San Diego website.

 - Face-to-face meetings are not required to initiate collaborations.
 In fact, we welcome collaboration proposals from peer institutions before planning a visit to our campus.
 OIA will match your proposal with relevant academic or research units, assess interest in the proposal, and contact you to discuss possible next steps, including whether a visit is needed.
 For more information, see Collaboration Proposals: Information for Prospective Partners.

 - UC San Diego is not currently seeking agreements for joint degree programs, student recruitment services, or branch campuses with international parties.

 UC San Diego manages international visit requests in two ways, depending upon the complexity of the visit and whether proposed meetings include our senior campus administrators: the Chancellor, Executive Vice Chancellor, Vice Chancellors and Associate Vice Chancellors.